Jadefire16/SceneHandler/README.md

 - SceneLoading -> Will be fired every frame containing the current percentage of scene loading
 - SceneLoaded -> When the scene loading has finished containing an object which holds the name & index of the scene
 - SceneUnloading -> Will be fired every frame containing the current percentage of scene unloading
+- SceneUnloading -> Will be fired every frame containing the current percentage of scene unloading
-- SceneLoaded -> fired when scene unloading has finished, contains an object which holds the name & index of the scene
+- SceneUnloaded -> fired when scene unloading has finished, contains an object which holds the name & index of the scene

 ##### Properties
 - MainScene -> The current "Main" scene in which game objects will be instantiated